techonomydev/dbt-docker/README.md

-# DBT Runner Docker Serverless
+# DBT & Elementary Docker

 This repository generates a set of docker images that can be used to run DBT.